lite-xl/lite-xl-roadmap/README.md

 - improve and ease description of nested sub-syntax for code highlighting
 - mode to open a single file without the treeview pane
 - possibility to add a top-level file in treeview as we can already done with directories
+- fix keymap binding on non-US keyboard when the required key has to be done using shift

 ### Code simplification